Why Cullen/Frost Bankers (CFR) is a Top Dividend Stock for Your Portfolio

 Cullen/Frost Bankers in Focus

-Cullen/Frost Bankers (CFR) is headquartered in San Antonio, and is in the Finance sector.
-The stock has seen a price change of 8.27% since the start of the year.
-The financial holding company is paying out a dividend of $0.75 per share at the moment, with a dividend yield of 2.2% compared to the Banks - Southwest industry's yield of 1.35% and the S&P 500's yield of 1.6%.
+Based in San Antonio, Cullen/Frost Bankers (CFR) is in the Finance sector, and so far this year, shares have seen a price change of -3.34%.
+The financial holding company is currently shelling out a dividend of $0.87 per share, with a dividend yield of 2.69%.
+This compares to the Banks - Southwest industry's yield of 1.65% and the S&P 500's yield of 1.57%.

-In terms of dividend growth, the company's current annualized dividend of $3 is up 2% from last year.
-Over the last 5 years, Cullen/Frost Bankers has increased its dividend 4 times on a year-over-year basis for an average annual increase of 5.37%.
+Taking a look at the company's dividend growth, its current annualized dividend of $3.48 is up 7.4% from last year.
+Over the last 5 years, Cullen/Frost Bankers has increased its dividend 5 times on a year-over-year basis for an average annual increase of 5.43%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Cullen/Frost's current payout ratio is 46%.
-This means it paid out 46% of its trailing 12-month EPS as dividend.
+Cullen/Frost's current payout ratio is 39%, meaning it paid out 39% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for CFR for this fiscal year.
-The Zacks Consensus Estimate for 2022 is $8.04 per share, representing a year-over-year earnings growth rate of 18.93%.
+The Zacks Consensus Estimate for 2023 is $10.39 per share, which represents a year-over-year growth rate of 17.93%.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that CFR is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #1 (Strong Buy).
+With that in mind, CFR is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report